alvinkoo29/OSC/README.md

 Step 3: Input the number of processes wanted.

-Step 4: Enter the burst time for each process (Arrival time of all process is assumed to be 0)
+Step 4: Enter the burst time for each process (arrival time of all process is assumed to be 0).

-Step 5 (Optional) : In MLFQ and RounRobin setup, a further input, time quantum, is required.
+Step 5 (Optional) : In the MLFQ and RoundRobin setup, a further input, `time quantum`, is required.
 (Time quantum = time allowed for each process before it is paused and another process begins to run)

 Step 6: The results will be printed on the screen.